X-zhangyang/SelfPIFu--PIFu-for-the-Real-World/README.md

 # SelfPIFu
-PIFu for the Real World: A Self-supervised Framework to Reconstruct Dressed Human from Single-view Images
+PIFu for the Real World: A Self-supervised Framework to Reconstruct Dressed Human from Single-view Images.
+(Under Review)